 Why cancer and chronic illness?

 Like many of you, my family has been impacted by cancer.
 Cancer has been part of my life for as long as I can remember, specifically with my mom’s 40+ year commitment to finding a cure for breast cancer.
 She passed on this passion to me at a young age, and I am a proud member of the Susan G. Komen Foundation “Pink Bubble,” so that no one fights cancer alone.
-I lead support groups at Cancer Support Community, Bay Area Young Survivors, and am a mentor for Walk with Sally, three incredible non-profit cancer support organizations.
+Through my family, friends, and work at non profit organizations, I have seen firsthand how cancer, chronic illness, and medical difficulties affect the entire family unit, and how crucial mental health support is during this time.
+Furthermore, I live with chronic illness and understand the anxiety and life changes that come with physical ailments.

 My personal experience with chronic illness and family history of cancer demonstrate just how powerfully physical illness transforms one's life.
-Illness has an effect on relationships, body image, identity, and so much more.
+Illness has an effect on all parts of life, and effect people mentally just as much as physically.
 Physical and mental health are extraordinarily intertwined and I am here to support your mind during this physically challenging time.